Simple ways to keep your nervous system healthy

 My favorite ways to make sure I’m getting plenty of nutrients:

-Some of my favorites are well-sourced animal proteins like eggs and meat, leafy greens, organ meats (i promise, it can be so much easier to incorporate them then it seems!)
+Some of my favorites are well-sourced animal proteins like eggs and meat, leafy greens, and organ meats (i promise, it can be so much easier to incorporate them than it seems!)
 These whole foods can make up a well-balanced diet that will support your entire body.

 5. Balancing Caffeine Intake